M-o-a-T/etcd-tree/doc/tutorial.rst

     assert view['number']['wilma']['is'] == 42

 Special type nodes are '*' and '**', which do what you'd expect.
-'**' does not match an empty path; if you need that too, do a secoond registration without the '**' component.
+'**' does not match an empty path; if you need that too, do a second registration without the '**' component.
 More specific matches are of course preferred.
 However, if you do something like registering both ``('**','three')`` and ``('*',two,'*')`` to different classes,